 Following the surge in people taking up cycling a number of specialist insurers have launched.
 Although a number of well-known brands offer bicycle insurance some of the new companies are created for cyclists by cyclists and may also offer a better level of customer service.
 You can see our reviews of the top providers here.

 A comprehensive policy for cycling enthusiasts that covers accessories, events, breakdown, race fees and worldwide travel.
 It covers bikes worth up to £20,000 and is underwritten by Hiscox, an insurer behind many specialist UK policies.

-Bikmo was named Best Cycling Insurance Provider at the 2016 Insurance Choice Awards.
+Bikmo was named Best Bicycle Insurance Provider at the 2016 Insurance Choice Awards.

 Bought By Many has negotiated a 10% discount with Bikmo for members for our cycling insurance group.
 It’s free to join.